 Hey there, friend!
 I was scrolling through facebook the other day and saw a post from another friend of mine expressing her intense anxiety over what to put on her baby registry.
 Obviously, no one wants an expectant mother to have any more anxiety than she is already dealing with, so I have compiled a list of my top must haves (I am sure there are a few I am forgetting) that you might not have thought of when putting together your own baby registry.
 I have included affiliate links for your convenience.
 You can find out more about my disclosure policy here.
 Thank you so much for your support!
 Now let’s get started.

 My favorite mommy must have is a way to hold baby hands-free.
 A carrier, kangaroo shirt, some way to hold your little bundle close to you for some skin to skin time, while still keeping your hands free will make keeping your home, while having a new baby, much easier, especially if you have other kiddos running around.
 With Gracelynn, I used a moby.
 You can use it for carrying your baby until they weigh 35 pounds, but after 15-20 pounds, it starts to hurt your shoulders.
 If the idea of wrapping is overwhelming, a baby k’tan is an excellent substitute.
-It has the same finished wrap look when you’re wearing it, but to put it on, you just slip it over your head.
-Easy peasy.
+It has the same finished wrap look when you’re wearing it, but you just slip it over your head.

 Snuggles For The Win!